Home → FAQs

 - What is a labor market area and how are they defined?

-A Labor Market Area (LMA) consists of an economic center and the associated towns in the area.
-Labor Market areas are defined every 10 years based on commuting patterns.
-The current Labor Market Area definitions were effective 1/1/2005 and based on the 2000 census.
+A Labor Market Area (LMA) consists of an economic center and the associated cities/towns in the vicinity.
+Their delineations are based on commuting pattern data from the American Community Survey.
+The Local Area Unemployment Statistics program began publishing unemployment and labor force estimates for the current Labor Market Area definitions in 2015.

 - What is the Consumer Price Index (CPI)?